-Explanation of why behaviour is unacceptable or inappropriate with effective spoken reprimand and warning.
+- Explanation of why behaviour is unacceptable or inappropriate with effective spoken reprimand and warning.

-Every child is given one warning before a rainbow is lost.
+- Every child is given one warning before a rainbow is lost.
 Warnings only last for the length of that session and are not carried over into the next session.

 - Specified time out within own classroom.
 (Never send a child outside of a classroom unsupervised).

 - Remove privileges.

 - Hold hands with teacher on playground duty.

 - Loss of Rainbows = loss of Rainbow Time:

 - 1 ticket lose 5 minutes

 - 2 tickets lose 10 minutes

 - 3 tickets lose 15 minutes

 - 4 tickets lose 20 minutes

-5 tickets lose all Rainbow Time and a letter to the parents of children in KS1 who lose all their Rainbows that week will be sent on Fridays explaining that the school needs their support and needs the parent to reinforce the Rainbow Rules at home.
+- 5 tickets lose all Rainbow Time.

+If a child loses all 5 rainbows the parents of children in KS1 will be informed verbally explaining that the school needs their support and needs the parent to reinforce the Rainbow Rules at home.